Totnes: Ancient and medieval history

 The first authentic history of Totnes is in AD 907, when it was fortified by King Edward the Elder as part of the defensive ring of burhs built around Devon, replacing one built a few years earlier at nearby Halwell.
 The site was chosen because it was on an ancient trackway which forded the river at low tide.
 Between the reigns of Edgar and William II (959–1100) Totnes intermittently minted coins.
-Some time between the Norman Conquest in 1066 and the compilation of the Domesday Book in 1086, William the Conqueror granted the burh to Juhel of Totnes, who was probably responsible for the first construction of the castle.
-Juhel did not retain his lordship for long, however, as he was deprived of his lands in 1088 or 1089, for rebelling against William II.
+Some time between the Norman Conquest in 1066 and the compilation of Domesday Book in 1086 William the Conqueror granted the burh to Juhel of Totnes, who was probably responsible for the construction of the original castle.
+Juhel did not retain his lordship for long, however, as he was deprived of his lands in 1088 or 1089 for rebelling against William II.

-The name Totnes (first recorded in AD 979) comes from the Old English personal name Totta and ness or headland.
-Before reclamation and development, the low-lying areas around this hill were largely marsh or tidal wetland, giving the hill much more the appearance of a "ness" than today.
+The name Totnes (first recorded in AD 979) comes from the Old English personal name Totta and ness, or headland.
+Before reclamation and development the low-lying areas around this hill were largely marsh or tidal wetland, giving the hill much more the appearance of a "ness" than today.

-By the 12th century, Totnes was already an important market town, due to its position on one of the main roads of the South West, in conjunction with its easy access to its hinterland and the easy navigation of the River Dart.
+By the 12th century Totnes was already an important market town owing to its position on one of the main roads of the South West, in conjunction with its easy access to its hinterland and the easy navigation of the River Dart.